thijsj/thijsj/README.md

 - You can contact me through GitHub or [Twitter](https://twitter.com/thijsj)

+## About me/Background

+I've been programming mainly in Python for over 20 years mainly creating metadata based search engines and webservices transforming metadata.
+At Seecr we've created several metadata handling libraries, called Meresco, in which I am/was involved.

+Deployment automation is another interest of me, the last few years I'm mainly using Ansible.
+We started out automating deployment about 20 years ago using bash scripts and trying to write it so it can be run again and again.
+In search of a configuration tool that fitted that way of doing things I found Ansible.
+I really like the idea of not having any dependencies on the remote server for the automation.

+If any of this is of interest to you feel free to contact me.

 <!--
 **thijsj/thijsj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.